 Fruit also has a host of other health benefits.
 “Fruits are an excellent source of essential vitamins and minerals, and they are high in fiber.
 Fruits also provide a wide range of health-boosting antioxidants, including flavonoids.
 Eating a diet high in fruits and vegetables can reduce a person's risk of developing certain health issuers” (Butler, Natalie.
 RD Healthline, 2021).

-In simple terms, fruit in moderation is a much more “balanced” and “helpful” food than soda.
+In simple terms, fruit is a much more “balanced” and “helpful” food than soda.
 Fruit helps to support the body while to some, soda is just fun to drink.
-In addition to fruit, here are some other ingredients that work as sweetners.
+In addition to fruit, here are some other ingredients that work as sweeteners.

 Photcred: 100% pure